Infineon/cli-optiga-trust-x/README.md

 ### trustx_keygen

-Generate Trust X key pair.
+Generate OPTIGA™ Trust X key pair.
 Key type can be or together to form multiple type.

 ```console